People in Sudan, hunger hotspot of highest concern, fleeing violence.

 If a country, or part of a country, meets famine (IPC Phase 5) criteria, then each partner – including the country’s government – must reach a consensus on these findings before famine is declared.

-Current famines in 2025
+Current famines in 2026

-Famine levels are currently present in:
+Famine is currently officially declared in:

 • Occupied Palestinian Territories

-• five areas of Sudan
+• two areas of Sudan

-20 more areas in Sudan are at risk of famine, according to recent IPC data from November 2025.
+Two more regions in Sudan have reached the famine threshold and 20 more areas in Sudan are at risk of famine, according to recent IPC data from November 2025.

-Countries at risk of famine in 2025
+Countries at risk of famine in 2026

 According to the United Nations (UN), as many as 49 million people in 46 countries could be at risk of famine if they emergency humanitarian assistance doesn’t reach them.